Courses

 PRINT "Number out of range (1-100)"

-10. Algorithm to accept four numbers and find the largest and smallest.
+10. Write an algorithm that accepts four numbers as input and find the largest and smallest of them.

 Answer: